chriskuehl/autopkgtest/doc/README.running-tests.rst

 specifying tests and packages, so it is merely abbreviated as *virt-server* here.

--  Run tests from the source package in the distribution.
-This calls ``apt-get source mysrc`` in the virt-server, thus will use whichever distribution/release that /etc/apt/sources.list configures:
+-  Run tests from the Debian source package in the distribution.
+This calls ``apt-get source mysrc`` in the virt-server, thus will use whichever distribution/release that ``/etc/apt/sources.list``
+   configures:

    ``adt-run mysrc ---`` *virt-server*